That’s right. You are kicking cancer’s butt while you sleep.

 - If you tend to wake up in the middle of the night hungry, make sure to have a small snack before bed - I recommend a handful of nuts which are slower burning calories, keeping you fuller longer, without giving you a blood sugar crash in the middle of the night.

 - Invest in better sleep hygiene.
 Buy a brand new pillow to ensure less mold and mildew.
-Try a silk pillowcase! luxury!
-Get new sheets.
-Make your bed every morning.
-These little things can make you feel a lot more comfortable and contribute to a much better nights sleep.
+Try a silk pillowcase!
+Or even silk sheets!
+This will make for a luxuriously healthy night's rest.